Skip to main content

 "I recall asking Mr Singh if he thought the matter would come up (in parliament) and he nodded."

-After a further exchange on this point, Principal Deputy District Judge Luke Tan intervened to ask what point Singh nodded to.
+After a further exchange on this point, Deputy Principal District Judge Luke Tan intervened to ask what point Singh nodded to.

 Ms Loh said that she could not recall the exact question and words, but that it was related to whether Singh thought the issue would come up in parliament.

-Almost immediately however, Ms Loh clarified to the court that Singh had shaken his head, not nodded.
+Almost immediately, however, Ms Loh clarified to the court that Singh had shaken his head, not nodded.

 Noting the change in testimony, Mr Jumabhoy asked if Singh had in fact nodded or shook his head.